 It's important that you keep receipts for all purchases that are work related, even if they’re not listed above.
 That way, when it comes to preparing your tax return it’s easier to decide whether you can claim a tax deduction for them or not.

 If you would like more information, the ATO produces a free publication to assist teachers to prepare their tax return, it is called ‘Teachers’ and a new version is released each year.
 Visit the ATO website and enter ‘Teachers’ in the search box at the top of the screen.
-You can also visit the JSA Accounting website for a teacher fact sheet.
+You can also visit the JSA Accounting website.